-RATINGS: Moody's: Aa2 S & P: AA Fitch: AA-(See "Ratings" herein)
+Moody's: Aa3 S&P: AA-Fitch: A+

+(See "Ratings" herein)

-In the opinion of Sidley Austin LLP, San Francisco, California, and Elizabeth C. Green, Esq., San Francisco, California, Co-Bond Counsel, based on existing statutes, regulations, rulings and judicial decisions and assuming compliance with certain covenants in the documents pertaining to the Bonds and requirements of the Internal Revenue Code of 1986, as amended (the "Code"), as described herein, interest on the Bonds is not includable in the gross income of the owners of the Bonds for federal income tax purposes.
-In the further opinion of Co-Bond Counsel, interest on the Bonds (i) is not treated as an item of tax preference in calculating the federal alternative minimum taxable income of individuals and corporations; and (ii) pursuant to the American Recovery and Reinvestment Act of 2009, is not included as an adjustment in federal corporate alternative minimum taxable income for the purposes of determining a corporation's alternative minimum tax liability.
-In the further opinion of Co-Bond Counsel, interest on the Bonds is exempt from personal income taxes imposed by the State of California.
-See "TAX MATTERS" herein.
+In the opinion of Goodwin Procter LLP, Los Angeles, California, and Ronald E. Lee, Attorney at Law, Davis, California, Co-Bond Counsel, based upon an analysis of existing laws, regulations, rulings, and judicial decisions and assuming, among other matters, compliance with certain covenants and requirements described herein, interest on the Series 2009A Bonds is excludable from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended, and is exempt from State of California personal income taxes.
+In the further opinion of Co-Bond Counsel, interest on the Series 2009A Bonds is not a specific preference item for purposes of federal individual or corporate alternative minimum taxes.
+In addition, pursuant to the American Recovery and Reinvestment Act of 2009, interest on the Bonds is not included in adjusted current earnings in calculating federal corporate alternative minimum taxable income.
+Co-Bond Counsel express no opinion regarding other tax consequences relating to the ownership or disposition of, or the accrual or receipt of interest on, the Series 2009A Bonds.
+See "Tax Matters."